 -- #47 Four-In-One Cone -- The connector trail between the Scott Lake and Obsidian trailheads has been closed for restoration, and is blocked with piles of dead wood.
 If you are hiking the grand 15-mile loop suggested in "Other Options" you will have to walk along the highway for the 0.6-mile section between trailheads.

 -- #57 Mount Bachelor -- "No Parking" signs are now at the Sunrise Lodge trailhead along the shoulders of the Cascades Lakes Highway.
-People ignore these signs because there is lots of room to park on the shoulder of the highway.
-A new trail, however, is in the works, with better trailhead parking at West Village.
-The Mount Bachelor ski area has received permission from the The Forest Service to begin construction of an alternate Mt.
+This trailhead is closed!
+Instead you must park at the huge West Village parking lot.
+If you don't want to pay for the Pine Marten chairlift, you can still hike to the summit on a woodsy trail, but the route is 1.2 miles longer than from Sunrise.
+To start from West Village Lodge, walk up the cement walkway and turn left on a service road past the bottom of the Little Pine chairlift.
+Look there for circular yellow signs marked "Uphill Route."
+These identify the Summit Connection Trail that is roughly the same as the "Proposed Trail" marked on pre-2021 printings of the book's map.
+The Mt.
+Bachelor ski area began work in 2021 on a new alternate Mt.
 Bachelor Summit Trail loop, which should be completed by the summer of 2023.
 The new trail will start at the main West Village parking area, switchback up to Pine Marten Lodge, and then loop from there to the summit for a total of 5.5 miles.
 The new trail will be open to mountain bikes as well as hikers.
 Those who want to shorten the climb will be able to ride up to the Pine Marten Lodge on the Pine Marten Lift, which is open seven days a week in summer.

 -- #84 Spirit, Moon, and Pinard Falls -- The drive to Pinard Falls required a detour in May 2021 via Roads 1702 to 1714 to 1790.
 This adds a few miles but the detour signs are bright and large.
 Presumably the detour is temporary.